web-infra-dev/rsbuild/packages/document/docs/en/plugins/list/index.md

 ### [@rsbuild/plugin-node-polyfill](/plugins/list/plugin-node-polyfill.html)

-Inject Polyfills of Node core modules in the browser side.
+Used to inject polyfills of Node core modules in the browser side.

 ### [@rsbuild/plugin-image-compress](/plugins/list/plugin-image-compress.html)